programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 ## Exporting

-By default, everything you do in *Audacity* is saved as in the tool's own filetype, .aup.
+By default, everything you do in *Audacity* is saved in the tool's own filetype, .aup.
 To complete this baby project we will need to export it to a form that can be played by most audio programs.

 * Select "Export Audio" from the file menu.

 Doing so will mix the multiple tracks down to a single audio file and give you the opportunity to provide your work with metadata.

-There are a range of different options for you to refine the exporting process, but the most important is 'File Type.'
+There are a range of different options for you to refine the exporting process, but the most important is "File Type."
 MP3 and Ogg are good options for audio meant to be displayed on the web, as they both compress the files so that they will be quicker to load.
 For best results, you can actually include both formats and only display the one as a fallback when one is not supported by a user's web browser.
 For more information, *NCH Software* provides a [good technical breakdown of the different options](http://www.nch.com.au/acm/formats.html), while Jonathan Sterne has done [fascinating work](https://www.dukeupress.edu/MP3/) on the cultural implications of such format decisions.
 And the W3Schools offer a [good comparison](http://www.w3schools.com/html/html5_audio.asp) of these file formats for use in web development.

 Congratulations!
 You have successfully produced a baby podcast.
 It might not seem like much, but I frequently employ this same bag of tricks for presentations, websites, and scholarship.
 This lesson has by no means begun to exhaust the many topics under that umbrella.
 But it should have given you some basic tools useful to working with sound in digital humanities projects.